TRC (band)

-TRC (abbreviated from The Revolution Continues) is a Metalcore and rap infused band from London, UK.
+TRC (abbreviated from The Revolution Continues) is an English metalcore and rap band from London.
 In total, they have released three albums and five EPs.

 They have played UK festivals such as Sonisphere Download Festival.
 Hevy Fest and Ghostfest as well as Xtreme Fest in France, Bergenfest in Norway, as well as tours across Germany.

 They have played alongside artists such as I Killed The Prom Queen, Hacktivist, Dog Eat Dog, Devil Sold His Soul, Your Demise, The Acacia Strain, The Ghost Inside, and Loathe.

 They have been on rotation on mainstream radio stations such as BBC Radio 1 on multiple occasions through Zane Lowe's show, Daniel P Carter's Rock show and also on Mike Davies's Punk show. with an in-session performance at Maida Vale Studios.

 TRC were nominated in 2012 as 'Best UK Band' in the Metal Hammer Golden Gods Awards.

 History

 Formation, first EP, North West Kings and Destroy and Rebuild (2003 - 2007)

 Formed in 2003, they self-released their first EP titled New London Hardcore 2003 alongside fellow hardcore band Prowler.
 This earned them a record deal with underground label Rucktion Records.
 Their next EP called North West Kings released in 2004.

 Their first album Destroy and Rebuild came a few years later in 2007 and featured a more traditional hardcore sound compared to North West Kings.